Quarantined in the Park Hyatt, Tokyo

 As we exited the facility, the van that had been showing us the cultural sites of Tokyo pulled up, but this time both our driver and guide were wearing masks.

 Back at the hotel the two concierges in all-black were waiting to escort us to the room.
-“Ninjas,” Ethan said.
+“Ninjas,” my son said.

 The next morning when the phone rang, we gathered around it.
-I made John answer.
-I was coiled up, ready to get out of there—days of room service in close quarters and sleepless nights worried about Ethan and getting up hourly to check him and raid the mini-bar in a pinch.
+I was coiled up, ready to get out of there—days of room service in close quarters and sleepless nights worried about my son and getting up hourly to check him and raid the mini-bar in a pinch.
 I couldn’t stand the thought of the doctor from the hospital telling us our sentence.

-John nodded at me.
-He was silent, listening, then finally, “So what does that mean for us?” he asked.
-Ethan, Carmine and I gaped.
+“So what does that mean for us?”
+I asked as my family gaped.
 The results were in: Swine Flu!
 The government was on their way over.

-“Put your shoes on,” I told Ethan.
+“Put your shoes on,” I told my son.
 “You’ll look perkier.
 Sick people don’t wear shoes.”
 Then it occurred to me that no one wore shoes indoors here.

 Thirty minutes later the manager called.
-John, Carmine and I were wanted in the upstairs conference room: Our 11-year-old at a conference?
-Ethan was to stay in the room—”to take his temperature.”
+Everyone was wanted in the upstairs conference room: Our 11-year-old at a conference?
+My son was to stay in the room—”to take his temperature.”
 But I suspected they were afraid of him.

 “Bolt the door and don’t let anyone in,” I told him.